Required Minimum Distributions for Plans and IRAs

 Purchase of Qualifying Longevity Annuity Contracts (QLACs). – New regulations authorize “qualifying longevity annuity contracts” (QLACs) that provide additional tax deferral for certain retirement plans and IRAs.
 The regulations allow deferral of QLAC payments until an advanced age.
 In addition, earlier required minimum distributions are necessarily smaller because the regulations exclude the value of QLACs from the account balance used to compute minimum distributions.
 Perhaps most importantly, QLACs provide some additional financial security for participants who outlive their life expectancies or suffer downturns in the equity markets.

 A QLAC may be purchased for a plan participant by a qualified defined contribution plan, an eligible state/local government plan, or an IRA (other than a Roth IRA).
 A QLAC may start no later than the first day of the month after the participant attains age 85.
-The aggregate premiums for all QLACs benefiting a participant may not exceed certain dollar and percentage limitations.
+The aggregate premiums for all QLACs benefiting a participant may not exceed certain dollar limitations.
 The QLAC must also satisfy all the usual minimum distribution requirements for annuities (other than starting by the required beginning date).
 (Treas.
 Reg. § 1.401(a)(9)-6, Q&A 17.)
 See Chapter 8 of the treatise.

 New Life Expectancy Tables and a New Uniform Lifetime Table. – New life expectancy tables and a new Uniform Lifetime Table providing longer distribution periods apply for required minimum distribution purposes for calendar years beginning after 2021.
 Furthermore, if a post-2021 minimum distribution to a nonspouse beneficiary is required to be determined by reference to a life expectancy initially determined for a year before 2022, that life expectancy is redetermined under the new tables as if the new tables were effective for the pre-2022 year of initial determination.
 The new life expectancy period is then reduced by one for each year elapsed since the pre-2022 year of the initial determination.
 For a surviving spouse, however, the distribution period is determined anew under the new tables for each distribution year after 2021.
 (Treas.
 Reg. § 1.401(a)(9)-9.)
 See the Appendix to the treatise.